-Can you see the best of Glasgow in just one day?
+Can you see the best with just a day in Glasgow?
 Are there must see places or is it all shopping, eating and drinking?
 Starting it at the once-trendy Merchant City, we wander eastward via a fascinating Central Station walking tour and encounter the vibrant West End.
 (Vibrant is unavoidable if describing Glasgow.)

 Here’s a day we spent in Glasgow recently.
 If you are thinking of adding this city to your tour plan, then read on!

 That is a slightly complicated way of saying that, while you just stand and admire the views in Scotland’s capital, with downtown Glasgow you have to really look to appreciate the architectural heritage and city ambience.

 One way of spending your day in Glasgow